Initialization

 Your root structured data is created using a random ID.
 In order to be able to retrieve your root structured data later, you need to store its ID in a config file.
 This config file will be stored in the app's root directory.

-During the initialization process, in its root directory. , the app creates a root structured data and a config file. , the app tries to fetch your root structured data.
+During the initialization process, the app checks if a config file is present in its root directory.
+If a config file is not found, the app creates a root structured data and a config file.
+If a config file is found, the app tries to fetch your root structured data.